 Parking Garage at the Phase 1 terminus.
-Loudoun County reported at the February 13, 2017 meeting that Garage is under construction with the completion of foundation work and the contractor is starting utility work.
+Loudoun County reported that the Garage was under construction with the completion of foundation work, and the contractor is continuing with utility work.

 Route 772 South (Ashburn South) and Route 606 (Loudoun Gateway) - Loudoun County provided an updated schedule at the November 15, 2016 Monthly Update Meeting and noted that the Pre-Bid Meeting had been held on September 13, 2016.
-At the March 8, 2017 Update Meeting, Loudoun County stated that the activities are on schedule.
+At the April 12, 2017 Update Meeting, Loudoun County stated that the activities are on schedule.
 The County also reported that they anticipated the award date to be during the first week in May 2017.
+The recommendation for award is going to the Finance Committee on April 18, 2017 and to the Board of Supervisors on May 2, 2017.

-Milestone Activities Target Date Advertise/Issue RFQ (Part 1) September 2016 (A) Pre-Bid Meeting September 13, 2016 (A) Design-Build Team Qualification Short-list November 14, 2016 (A) Short-listed Team Interviews December 6, 2016 (A) Issue RFP to Short-listed D-B Firms January 5, 2017 (A) Award Design Build Contract First week in May 2017 Target Garages Construction Completion May 2019
+Milestone Activities Target Date Advertise/Issue RFQ (Part 1) September 2016 (A) Pre-Bid Meeting September 13, 2016 (A) Design-Build Team Qualification Short-list November 14, 2016 (A) Short-listed Team Interviews December 6, 2016 (A) Issue RFP to Short-listed D-B Firms January 5, 2017 (A) Award Design Build Contract May 2, 2017 Target Garages Construction Completion May 2019